GSA-TTS/identity-handbook/_articles/appdev-deploy-rotation.md

 ## Responsibilities of the deployer

-The deployer is responsible for the [twice-weekly deployments](deploy-guide) for IdP and PKI application revisions.
+The deployer is responsible for the [twice-weekly deployments][deploy-guide] for IdP and PKI application revisions.

 A deployer should coordinate with the rest of the AppDev team as part of the release cycle:

-- Compiling and sharing release notes, as outlined in the [deploy guide](deploy-guide)
+- Compiling and sharing release notes, as outlined in the [deploy guide][deploy-guide]
 - Making requested revisions to release notes
 - Accommodating reasonable requests for late or patch revisions to a release candidate branch
 - Sharing progress updates during the deploy itself